coderefinery/template-workshop-webpage/content/join.md

 - a channel for questions (if you register)
 - to do exercises yourself, or in a self-organized group

-Attendees report a great experience with these livestream courses!
-You will be able to ask us questions if you register. **Please register in any case so that you can get emails and we can better report our impact.**

 ### Attend with own team

 **We recommend that you form your own team and do exercises together in-person or online.** We will support this as much as we can!
-But please do all register individually so that we have a way to reach you all.

 You can arrange everything with your friends and colleagues:
 - agree where to meet